Russula albidula: Edibility

 The highly acrid taste of Russula albidula is a deterrent to consumption, although it is not considered poisonous.

 Similar species

 Other Russula species that bear a resemblance to R. albidula include R. albella, R. albida, R. anomala, and R. subalbidula.
 It may also be confused with white waxycaps (genus Hygrophorus) or Tricholoma species.

 Habitat and distribution

-The fruit bodies of Russula albidula can be found growing solitary or grouped together on the ground in woods (both mixed and coniferous) or the edges of woods; specimens are often found near oak trees.
+The fruit bodies can be found growing solitary or grouped together on the ground in woods (both mixed and coniferous) or the edges of woods; specimens are often found near oak trees.
 The species has a penchant for appearing in poor soil like that found on roadsides and along trails.
-Russula albidula is distributed in eastern North America.
+It is distributed in eastern North America.